-Almeda-Genoa Constructors (AGC) is a fully integrated joint venture between Dragados USA, Pulice Construction, and Shikun & Binui America, known collectively the DBJV.
-The DBJV team members employ over 1,000 professional staff and over 2,000 craft personnel in North America and have nearly 20,000 employees worldwide.
-In addition, the DBJV has integrated well-respected local firms James Construction Group and MICA Corporation to perform key elements of the work.
-Find out more about the SH-288 Toll Lanes team.
+Almeda-Genoa Constructors (AGC) is a fully integrated joint venture between Dragados USA, Pulice Construction, and Shikun & Binui America, known collectively as DBJV.
+The DBJV team members employ over 1,000 professional staff and 2,000 craft personnel in North America and have nearly 20,000 employees worldwide.
+Additionally, the DBJV has integrated well-respected local firms, James Construction Group and MICA Corporation, to perform vital elements of the work.

-SH-288, which runs from downtown Houston to southern Brazoria County, provides a vital route for commuters as well as for freight and commercial trucking.
-It also serves as a hurricane evacuation route.
-The SH-288 Toll Project will help accommodate additional traffic and improve access to the Texas Medical Center and downtown Houston, while improving the operational efficiency of SH-288.
-Get more details here.
+SH 288, which runs from downtown Houston to southern Brazoria County, provides a vital route for commuters, as well as freight and commercial trucking.
+Moreover, it also serves as a hurricane emergency evacuation route.
+The SH 288 Express Toll Lanes Project will help accommodate additional traffic, improve access to the Texas Medical Center and downtown Houston, and enhance the operational efficiency of SH 288.

 The design and construction improvements are valued at $815 million.

 Funding to move this project forward came from the Federal Highway Administration’s Transportation Infrastructure Finance and Innovation Act (TIFIA) program.
 The initiative provides federal credit assistance in the form of direct loans, loan guarantees, and standby lines of credit to finance surface transportation projects of national and regional significance.

 Blueridge Transportation Group (BTG) will oversee as the developer and Almeda-Genoa Constructors will perform the design and construction portion.

 Design/build is a construction method in which both the design and construction services are contracted by a single entity, known as the design/build contractor.